Breast cancer is treated in our Breast Cancer Program within the Upstate Cancer Center.

-Types of breast cancer include:
+Some types of breast cancer are:

 |Copyright © Nucleus Medical Media, Inc.|

-It is not clear exactly what causes these problems in the cells, but is probably a combination of genetics and environment.
+It is not clear what causes changes in the cells.
+It is likely a combination of genes and environment.

-Family members with breast cancer such as:
+- Family members with breast cancer

 - Rare genetic conditions such as Li-Fraumeni syndrome

-Increased exposure to estrogen, which can occur with:
+Increased exposure to estrogen, due to:

-- Late onset of menopause
+- Late menopause

 - No childbearing or late childbearing

-- One or more lumps in the breast which may or may not be painful
+- One or more lumps in the breast

-- Thickening or swelling in or around the breast
+- Thickening in or around the breast

 - A change in the size or shape of the breast

-- Inward sinking of nipple
+- Inward sinking of the nipple

-- Ridges or pitting of the breast skin, like the skin of an orange
+- Ridges or pitting of the breast skin,

 - Pain in the breast